marcoarthur/async-talks/Article.md

   get_profile( $user )->wait;
 ```

-The code shows the pattern of use, since we have a `User` that operates async we
+The code shows the pattern of use, we have a `User` and we use an `async`
-use an async function to get us the user profile and print his name, or that
+keyword to qualify the function `get_profile` that will query the user profile
-dies if cannot take the profile.
-Not that this module is complete detached from
+and print his name, or that dies if cannot take the profile.
+Note that this
-a service, and acting mostly as a script.
-Since Mojolicous is by itself an web
+module is complete detached from a service, acting as a script.

-server framework for web applications.
+Mojolicous is a web server framework.
 We can also, include it to show to the
 web world our user data, and have an efficient non-blocking web application.

 # Bibliography